|Homosexuality, Gay Marriage & The Church|

 When someone is flaunting sin that God specifically says is wrong, well, it is fair to question just what their relationship really is with Him.
 Because more likely than not, what has happened is someone is really just using Christianity as a veil so they can still claim they are right with God while doing their sin.
 Many people that claim to be Christians in actuality have a "smorgasboard religion" of a little of this, a little of that - where they have chosen to embrace things they want to hear but discard things that actually set boundaries for their lives or tell them things they should not do.

 God loves you very very much.
 But He also hates sin very very much.
 He hates what it brings about in people's lives - which is death (spiritual, physical, eternal).
 In fact, it is partly BECAUSE He loves you that he hates so much that which would destroy you.
-Sidenote: All sin brings forth death in its various forms - and although I won't belabor the point, all one has to do is look at some of the studies of the lifespan of long-term homosexuals compared to non-homosexuals, and you'll see this principle in action in the physical realm in a very serious and sobering way.
-Sin = death, regardless of the sin.
+All sin, regardless of the sin, brings forth death in its various forms.

 Because God does love you and me so much, He provided a way whereby we can all be restored to Him and where as we live in obedience to Him, LIFE will conquer death in all its forms.
 God is really big on LIFE.
 He wants you to have life - and life to its fullest (John 10:10).